Baumgaer/Game/README.md

 Another speedup will be [Redis](https://redis.io/) which will be used as a cache, session storage and many other temporary things.

-To persist the data we will use a database but which one has to be decided.
+To persist the data we will use [ArangoDB](https://www.arangodb.com/).

-This project will be **designed for linux** especially **ubuntu** because it is easier to maintain third party software and most important to be sure that everyone has the same dependencies like ever other.

-Windows user can use a virtual machine to run the Software and with a network share it is possible to use developer software on windows.
-Or they can use a subsystem which is recommended. **NOTICE:** to use git it is not possible to use the ui of your software if you use a subsystem because the software is running on windows but the project is running on linux!

-MacOS user can also use a virtual machine with ubuntu installes and also use network share or they can use [Noah](https://github.com/linux-noah/noah) which provides a subsystem on MacOS.

-Linux users have the easiest way...
-They just use Linux...

 ## Getting started

-1. Install a subsystem
+1. Install a subsystem (Optional):

     - Windows: <https://docs.microsoft.com/en-us/windows/wsl/install-win10>
     - MacOS: <https://github.com/linux-noah/noah>

-2. Install [Docker](https://www.docker.com/) on your native OS:
+2. Install [Docker](https://www.docker.com/) (on your subsystem and native OS):

     - Window: <https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe>
     - MacOS: <https://download.docker.com/mac/stable/Docker.dmg>
-    - Linux/Unix: `sudo node ./setup.js -d` - **Do this after the "npm install"!**
-        - This is also required on the windows subsystem!
-        - After this type the following in case of a windows subsystem:

-            ```bash
-            export DOCKER_HOST=tcp://localhost:2375" >> ~/.bashrc && source ~/.bashrc
-            ```
+    - Linux/Unix: will be installed later automatically

-3. Configure docker on your native OS:
+3. Configure docker on your native OS (optional):

     To enable access from the subsystem to the native docker host, go to: